-If you want to add value to a house while increasing living space at the same time, there are so many options.
-After all, moving costs can make buying a larger home somewhat unrealistic, so improving rather than moving makes good sense.
+If you're wondering how to add value to your home, while increasing living space at the same time, there are so many options.
+After all, moving costs can make buying a larger home somewhat unrealistic, so improving rather than moving often makes good sense.

 It is no coincidence that making your home bigger (or even just so that it feels bigger) will add value, so enhancing space is a common priority.
 If you already know you want to extend your home, read our complete guide to extending a house, but you might be surprised by what can be done within the existing footprint.

-So, whether you're investing in your home with the addition of an extension, loft conversion, basement conversion or by reconfiguring the layout of your home for a more open plan feel, find out how to add space to your home, increase your quality of life, and make your home more sought after.
+So, whether you're investing in your home with the addition of an extension, loft conversion, basement conversion or by reconfiguring the layout of your home for a more open plan feel (or to fit in that new sofa), find out how to add space to your home, and make your home more sought after.

 What improvements add most value to a house?

-Which improvements might add the most value to your house really depends on its current size, state of repair and where it is.
-The following improvements below are generally believed to add the value to a house, but... there's no point in adding a kitchen extension, for example, if your current boiler doesn't work well, if there are holes in the roof of the main house or if the facade of the house is untidy.
+Which improvements add the most value to your house really depends on its current size, state of repair and where it is.
+The following improvements below are generally believed to add value to a house, but the essentials should be right before doing anything more drastic.
+For example, there's no point in adding a kitchen extension, if your current boiler doesn't work well, if there are holes in the roof of the main house or if the facade of the house is untidy.